wikimedia/eslint-plugin-no-jquery/docs/rules/no-fx-interval.md

 Disallows [`$.fx.interval`](https://api.jquery.com/jQuery.fx.interval/).

-📋 This rule is enabled in `plugin:no-jquery/deprecated-3.0`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-3.0`.

 ## Rule details